404Staging/File-Fiesta/README.md

   - Main python executable
 - Randomwords.txt
   - list of random words it uses to name the files
   - This file was kept seperate from the EXE so you can add/remove possible file names.
-Making customizable to your environment.
+Making it customizable to your environment.
 - sombrero_PNG7.png
   - Because you can't have a fiesta without it!
   - It also won't run without it....